 No stranger to extremely high profile roles, Rabia Bhatti presided as Chairman of the Chiltern Cohesion Conference attended by the press, public, religious leaders, community leaders, Lord's, MP's, MEP's and diplomats.
 Ms. Bhatti has also been the delegated Chairwoman for an open meeting between representatives from the Embassy of the United States of America and Muslim Community Leaders to discuss global political issues including the USA, Pakistan, India, Afghanistan, Iraq and the Middle East.
 In addition, Rabia chaired the first ever memorial day to be held in Buckinghamshire remembering the victims of the largest mass murder in Europe since WWII.

-A regular contributor on the radio, BBC, Channel 4, Sky News and print media, Rabia is currently studying her degree of Politics, Philosophy and History at the University of London where she is completing her Masters.
-Her other roles include being the youngest Muslim Female college Governor in the United Kingdom for Aylesbury College - the deputy chairman of the Audit Committee and portfolio holder for Equality and Diversity, a former School Governor for Newtown School with the the portfolio for Children with Special Education Needs, an Executive board member for the Conservative Muslim Forum and Chairman of the women's branch, an Executive board member for the John Adams Society, an Executive board member of the Buckinghamshire Community Grants Panel, an Inspirational Speaker for Mosaic - a charity founded by HRH Prince Charles, an advisory council member of the Women's Network for the British Pakistan Foundation, Vice President and Treasurer of the Conservative Association at BBK and a UK champion for the Charity 'Remembering Srebrenica' focusing on the genocide in Bosnia.
+A regular contributor on the radio, BBC, Channel 4, Sky News and print media, Rabia is currently studying at the University of London where she is completing her Masters.
+Her other roles include being the youngest Muslim Female college Governor in the United Kingdom for Aylesbury College, member of the Audit Committee and portfolio holder for Equality and Diversity, a former School Governor for Newtown School with the the portfolio for Children with Special Education Needs, an Executive board member for the Conservative Muslim Forum and Chairman of the women's branch, an Executive board member for the John Adams Society, an Executive board member of the Buckinghamshire Community Grants Panel, an Inspirational Speaker for Mosaic - a charity founded by HRH Prince Charles, an advisory council member of the Women's Network for the British Pakistan Foundation, Vice President and Treasurer of the Conservative Association at BBK and a UK champion for the Charity 'Remembering Srebrenica' focusing on the genocide in Bosnia.